Fibularis tertius

-In human anatomy, the fibularis tertius (also known as the peroneus tertius) is a muscle in the anterior compartment of the leg.
+In human anatomy, the fibularis tertius (historically known as the peroneus tertius) is a muscle in the anterior compartment of the leg.
 It acts to tilt the sole of the foot away from the midline of the body (eversion) and to pull the foot upward toward the body (dorsiflexion).

 Structure

 The fibularis tertius arises from the lower third of the front surface of the fibula, the lower part of the interosseous membrane, and septum, or connective tissue, between it and the fibularis brevis.
 The septum is sometimes called the intermuscular septum of Otto.

 The muscle passes downward and ends in a tendon that passes under the superior extensor retinaculum and the inferior extensor retinaculum of the foot in the same canal as the extensor digitorum longus muscle.
 It may be mistaken as a fifth tendon of the extensor digitorum longus.
-The tendon inserts into the medial part of the posterior surface of the shaft of the fifth metatarsal bone.
+The tendon inserts into the dorsal (superior) surface of the base of the fifth metatarsal bone.

 The fibularis tertius is supplied by the deep fibular nerve.
 In rare cases, it may also be supplied by the common fibular nerve.
 This is unlike the other fibularis muscles, which are located in the lateral compartment of the leg and are supplied by the superficial fibular nerve, since the fibularis tertius is found in the anterior compartment of the leg.

 The fibularis tertius may be absent in humans.
 It may be absent in as few as 5% of people, or as many as 72%, depending on the population surveyed.
 It is rarely found in other primates, which is one reason its function has been linked to efficient bipedalism.

 Function

 As a weak dorsiflexor of the ankle joint, the fibularis tertius assists in pulling the foot upward toward the body.
 It also assists in tilting the sole of the foot away from midline of the body at the ankle (eversion).
-It is likely to be helpful though not essential in bipedal walking.
+Its evolution is presumably linked to the evolution of terrestrial bipedalism, and seen to improve the efficiency of walking upright.

 Clinical significance

-The fibularis tertius may be involved in ankle injuries and may rupture.
-This is caused by hyperextension.
+The fibularis tertius may be impacted by ankle injuries involving its hyperextension, and may rupture.

-The fibularis tertius may be imaged using medical ultrasound.
+It also may be imaged using medical ultrasound.